cramonell/ICDD/Readme.md

 ```

 ### 3.1.
 Link Elements
-Linksets are formed by two Link Elements.Link Elements can be assigned to a full file, or to specific elements within a file.
-To do the later, different types of Identifiers are supported:
+Links are formed by two Link Elements.Link Elements can be assigned to a full file, or to specific elements within a file.
+Regarding the later, different types of Identifiers are supported:

 - `URIBasedIdentifier`
 - `StringBasedIdentifier`